End of contract and annual best tariff notifications

 So why do we need these?
 Could be that you are someone who always keeps a close eye on your bills, your contracts and you're always ready to seek out a better deal or knowingly keep paying what you're paying.
 If that's you then this isn't really aimed at you.
 Spare a thought, though, for the very many of us who have a tendency to forget when our contract is up, or aren't aware there is a better deal.
 Because…

-• 8.8 million broadband customers are paying too much – Recent studies show nearly nine million of us are paying too much for our broadband.
+• 9.5 million broadband customers are paying too much – Recent studies show over nine million of us are paying too much for our broadband.
 The new rules will mean that not only are you notified when your contract is up so you know when you can switch, but also that your provider will have to offer you a lower tariff if one is available

 • At contract end you are free to switch – Whether broadband, TV or mobile contract, once the time's up you're free to go elsewhere.
 Switching to another provider often means taking advantage of new customer sign-up deals, many of which include cashback, vouchers or free gifts.
 If you don't switch, you miss out on these